 Cycle II was held for 3 meetings.
 The first and second meetings discussed the material on the environment and economic activities of the people which depend on their natural resources.
 At the third meeting, the material was discussed and the final test was conducted.
 From the observations, during this cycle, the activities of teachers and students were better than those in Cycle 1.
 All students understood the learning process and knew what they had to do.
-In this cycle, there were fewer problems than before.
-Students had asked if they did not Table 1.
-Students' completeness and score in Social science in Pre-Cycle understand the material and could suit themselves in a group based on the teacher's instructions thus the class was not crowded.
-Therefore, we considered that Cycle II was succeeded.
+In this cycle, there were less problems than before.
+Students had asked if they did not understand the material and could suit themselves in a group based on the teacher's instructions thus the class was not crowded.
+Therefore, we considered that Cycle 2 was succeed.